 2. Trade

-Seasonally adjusted figures grew 1.0% compared to the previous month, mainly influenced by the results of wholesale trade.
+The seasonally adjusted figures grew 0.3% with respect to the previous month, showing the contribution of automotive trade and partly offset by the contraction of wholesale trade.

 3. Services